 The Fire Safety Report section contains information about fire safety policies and procedures in student residential facilities as well as statistics for any fires occurring in those facilities.
-The Fire Safety Report section only applies to the San Marcos Campus, as the Round Rock Campus does not currently have any student housing facilities.
+The Fire Safety Report section only applies to the San Marcos Campus, as the Round Rock and ALERRT Center Campuses do not currently have any student housing facilities.